Video Professional vs the “Video Professional”

 - You are starting to see a point to this article.

-You probably are just playing at being a video professional if:
+You’re probably just playing at being a video professional if:

 - You were the kid studying hard who shunned off that geek who was in your class.